 ”I envy you“, he said.

-The dog kept barking and the leash jingled, and I was about to ask him what he was going to do when he shouted: -Shut up-, he turned to the dog, then got up and strode towards it.
+The dog kept barking and the leash jingled, and I was about to ask him what he was going to do when he yelled: ”Shut up“ at the dog, then got up and strode towards it.

 As David walked into it, the dog raised his head on his hind legs, the tight leash forcing him upright like an ax about to fall.